mastermueez/Aggregate-Attendance-Records-Obtained-From-Google-Form/README.md

 # Automate Attendance Records Using Google Sheets API

 ## Overview
 Are you a teacher?
 Do you have your students fill up a Google Form every class to record their attendance?
 Do you wish you could aggregate all the form data into one place?
 Then, you've found a script that does exactly that.
-The script in this repository updates a pre-existing Google sheets file (preferrably one containing the list of all the students enrolled in a particular course) with 0/1s based on the students who filled up a (attendance) form.
+The script in this repository updates a pre-existing Google sheets file (preferrably one containing the list of all the students enrolled in a particular course) with 0/1s based on whether students filled up a corresponding (attendance) form or not.
 However, before you can use this, you must enable Google Drive and Google Sheets API, alongside certain access privileges.
 Click [here](https://youtu.be/8JgztFMGR38) to see a tutorial on how to do that followed by a short demo.

 ![Demo:](https://github.com/mastermueez/Automate-Attendance-Records-Using-Google-Sheets-API/blob/master/DemoFigure.jpeg?raw=true)